-Today, many American Muslims continue to be victims of “Islamophobia”, or the “fear of Muslims.”
+Today, many American Muslims continue to be victims of Islamophobia, the fear of Muslims.
 Mosques and Muslim community centers around the country have faced and continue to face vocal and legal opposition.
 In recent years these have included Park51 in lower Manhattan (dubbed in the media as “the Ground Zero Mosque”) and a planned Muslim community center and mosque complex in Murfreesboro, Tennessee.
 Nearly a decade after September 11th, a taxi driver in New York was slashed by a passenger when the latter learned that the driver was Muslim.
-Mosques in places like Joplin, Missouri and Toledo, Ohio were the targets of arson attacks in 2012.
+Mosques in places like Escondido, California and New Haven, Connecticut were the targets of arson attacks in 2019.